map-dcomp/map-hifi/stage-experiment/docs/README.md

 Dynamic routing
 ==============

-If you want to enable dynamic routing for testing link failures, set the `rtProto` value in `topology.ns` to `Manual`.
+All experiments use dynamic routing at this point.
+This uses Quagga OSPF to compute routes.

 Starting clients
 ===============